common-workflow-language/user_guide/src/topics/best-practices.md

   should utilise the [`SubworkflowFeatureRequirement`][subworkflow] to make their workflow modular and allow sections of them to be easily reused.

-- Software containers should be made to be conformant to the ["Recommendations for the packaging and containerizing of bio-informatics software"][containers] (also useful to other disciplines).
+- Software containers should be made to be conformant to the ["Recommendations for the packaging and containerizing of bioinformatics software"][containers] (also useful to other disciplines).

 [containers]: https://doi.org/10.12688/f1000research.15140.1
 [apache-license]: https://spdx.org/licenses/Apache-2.0.html